Petrockstowe: History

 There are Bronze Age burial mounds just outside the village, but the first documentary mention of the place is in the Domesday Book.
 St. Mary's Abbey of Buckfast was the lord in 1066 and 1086 and tenant-in-chief in 1086.
 Nearby places include: Allisland, Heanton, Hele, Little Marland and Varleys.
 Sometime after 1086, Petrockstowe was owned by someone other than the abbey.
 In the 12th century, Robert Warelwast, Bishop of Exeter, restored the manors of Petrockstowe and Ash, also in Petrockstowe, to Buckfast Abbey.
 It was also owned by the abbey during the reign of Edward I (1272-1307).
 Author Karen Jankulak, states that the name of the village, Petrockstowe, "suggests a pre-Norman cult of St Petroc (although probably after the ninth century)" and "undoubtedly" by 1177, at the time of the theft of Petroc's relics.
 Buckfast Abbey "possessed the advowson" which gave them the right to nominate the parish priest.
 Its abbeys were supported by income producing property and tithes, temporalities and spiritualities.

 By 1822, it was called both Stow St. Petrock and Petrockstow, and it was located in the Hundred of Shebbear and Deanery of Torrington.
 In the 19th century the village had a school, funded by Lord Clinton, and many businesses such as a tannery, blacksmiths, shoemakers and wheelwrights.

 Petrockstow railway station was about a mile away from the village.
 The original Torrington and Marland Railway was built in the late 19th century to carry ball clay to Torrington from the Marland and Meeth clay pits.
 In 1925 this became the basis of the northern section of the North Devon and Cornwall Junction Light Railway, which remained a private line until 1948 when it became part of the Southern Region of British Railways.
 The Beeching Axe closed the line to passengers in 1965, but it remained open for freight until 1982.

 In the south-east of the parish, at Ash Moor, there are opencast workings for ball clay that extend into the neighbouring parish of Meeth; these clay deposits are in a geological feature known as the Petrockstow Basin, and have been worked for hundreds of years.

 Churches

 The parish church, St. Petroc's Church, is dedicated to Saint Petroc.
-The church has diagonal buttresses, obelisk pinnacles and an old west tower.
-Within the church is a Normon font with a Jacobean cover.
+The church closed in 2023 and, as of 2024, is being considered for sale or demolition.
+It has diagonal buttresses, obelisk pinnacles and an old west tower.
+Within the church is a Norman font with a Jacobean cover.
 It has some late medieval stained glass and a Jacobean pulpit.
 Two stained glass windows were made by Kempe Studios in 1891 and 1896.
-The church was "largely rebuilt" between 1878 and 1880, retaining the 14th century arcade, 15th century tower and features of an earlier Norman church.
+The church was "largely rebuilt" between 1878 and 1880, retaining the 14th century arcade, 15th-century tower and features of an earlier Norman church.
 Except for its north arcade tower, it was described by Hoskins as "dull".
 It does, however, still have an early 14th-century font with a 16th-century cover, and in the vestry, some medieval glass.